-Cerbo integrates with many labs to enable easier ordering and importing of lab results.
-Labs integrations are either:
+Cerbo integrates with many labs electronically to enable easier ordering and importing of lab results.
+Lab integrations are either:

 - Two Way/ Bi-Directional - Electronic ordering interface AND receive results via integrated electronic/ HL7 feed that will come directly into the Imported Lab Results Block.

 - Results Only/ Unidirectional - Order electronically via e-fax or paper requisition, receive results via integrated electronic/HL7 feed that will come directly into the Imported Lab Results Block in the EMR